This page is from APP, the official source of professional practice for policing.

 - apprehend persons carrying weapons

-It is the responsibility of the senior officer granting the authorisation to ensure that its purpose is clearly articulated and communicated to officers.
+It is the responsibility of the authorising officer to ensure that the purpose is clearly articulated and communicated to officers.
 This should include briefing officers on the intelligence that underpins the authorisation.

 The scope of the authorisation (duration and geographical area) must also be limited by what is necessary to achieve the legitimate aim.